HidetoKimura/carnd_advanced_lane_lines/README.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-I used a jupyter notebook in this project.
+I used [this jupyter notebook](https://github.com/HidetoKimura/carnd_advanced_lane_lines/blob/master/project_main.ipynb) in this project.
 Because in this project to do data analysis and visualization is very important.
 Here is the file structures.

 ### File Structures